gyorilab/drug_similarity/indra2vec_similarity/README.md

 model.
 The similarities are calculated with the cosine metric to match the way the underlying word2vec model was trained.

+Download this data as a three column TSV [here](https://www.synapse.org/Portal/filehandleassociation?associatedObjectId=syn25928962&associatedObjectType=FileEntity&fileHandleId=78460350).
+The columns are chemical 1 compact URI (string), chemical 2 compact URI (string), cosine similarity (float).
+There is no header row.

 ## Artifacts

 The following image shows the distribution of cosine similarities.
 Note, the cosine similarity is